oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 ## Understanding the Tutorial

-In `threshold_packets.cpp`, two pipes are declared for implementing the streaming input and streaming output interfaces on a kernel which thresholds pixel values in an image.
-The streams use start of packet and end of packet signals to determine the beginning and end of the image.
+In `threshold_packets.cpp`, two pipes are declared to implement the input and output streaming interfaces on a kernel which thresholds pixel values in an image.
+The streams use `startofpacket` and `endofpacket` signals to determine the beginning and end of the image.

 ### Reading the Reports

 After compiling the `report` target, locate and open the `report.html` file in the `threshold_packets.report.prj/reports/` directory.
 Under the `Threshold` kernel in the System Viewer, the streaming in and streaming out interfaces can be seen, shown by the pipe read and pipe write nodes respectively.
-Clicking on either of these nodes gives further information for these interfaces in the Details pane.
-This pane will identify that the read is coming from `InPixel`, and that the write is going to `OutPixel`, as well as verifying that both interfaces have a width of 32 bits (corresponding to the `StreamingBeatT` type) and depth of 8 (which is the capacity that each pipe was declared with).
+Clicking on either of these nodes gives further information about these interfaces in the 'details' pane.
+The 'details' pane will identify that the read is coming from `InPixel`, and that the write is going to `OutPixel`, as well as verifying that both interfaces have a width of 32 bits (corresponding to size of the `StreamingBeatT` type) and depth of 8 (which is the capacity that each pipe was declared with).

 <p align="center">
   <img src=assets/kernel.png />